antiproblemist/django-accountkit/README.md

 ### Template Tags

-Add ``{% load accountkit %}`` at th starting of your template and add the following template tags to your file where you want to display the login buttons
+Add ``{% load accountkit %}`` at the starting of your template and add the following template tags to your file where you want to display the login buttons

 1) Add ``(% accountkitjs %}`` inside your ``<head></head>`` tag
 2) Add ``{% accountkitform %}`` inside your ``<body></body>`` tag